 As a result, credit scoring models often treat them differently — provided that those inquiries all occur within a certain window of time and are from certain types of lenders.
 Both FICO and VantageScore scoring models include logic that protects your scores from the impact of rate shopping inquiries.

-In FICO’s scoring models, multiple inquiries that occur within a 45-day window are treated as one single shopping event, provided those inquiries are from mortgage, auto loan, or student loan lenders.
+In FICO’s scoring models, multiple credit inquiries within a 45-day window are treated as one shopping event, provided those inquiries are from mortgage, auto loan or student loan lenders.

 VantageScore’s Rate Shopping Window: 14 Days

 VantageScore’s logic is both more and less restrictive than FICO’s logic.

 The window for VantageScore is 14 days versus 45 days for FICO.
 Omit, VantageScore models don’t include category restrictions when considering the impact of multiple credit inquiries.
 Instead, all inquiries that occur in a 14-day window only impact your credit scores as a single credit application event.

 So, if you apply for a credit card on Oct.
 1, an auto loan on Oct.
 2, a home loan on Oct.
 5, and two more credit cards on Oct.
 8, all five credit card inquiries would count as one inquiry for credit score consideration, because they were within 14 days of each other.
 However, applying for two mortgages a month apart, as in the previous example, would count as two separate inquiries on your VantageScore credit score.
 So if you want to cover both bases, try to limit your loan shopping to a two-week window if possible.